G89Cl215/table-de-hash/README.txt

 o> ft_insert : Needs a htable, a key to hash and the value of the entry.
 The key
 	is always treated as a string, whereas value is (void*) type so that users may insert whatever struct one wishes.
-However, giving a hash table a structure that isn't native to this module requires user to write routines to handle the data type.
-If you give the module a structure, you need to care that you have allocated the elements within the structure (i.e. if you want to feed your hash table a structure that contains a string, you needn't copy the structure in itself, as it is copied by the module ; but you do need to duplicate the string within the structure you send to ft_insert (i.e. the value field)).
-The simplest data one could insert is a string.
+However, giving a hash table a structure that isn't native to this module requires the user to write a set of routines to handle the data type.
+	When you give the module an entry, it will allocate the elements within the structure according to the copy routine you wrote.
-	The key is fed to the cryptographic function to determine the index of the entry. value is the data of the entry.
+	The simplest data one could insert is a string. o> key : will be fed to the cryptographic function to determine the index of the entry.
+	o> value : is the data of the entry.
 		A use could be, for example key = "grep", value = "/usr/bin/grep" (here, string entries are used).

 o> ft_get_entry : If key corresponds with an entry of your table, the value of
 	this entry (see ft_insert) is returned.